Quick & Simple Strawberry Jam

 • Fill your water bath canner full of water and begin heating the water.

-• Stir and once the mix hits a full rolling boil (a boil that when you stir, it won't stop), add the sugar.
+• Stir the puree and once the mix hits a full rolling boil (a boil that when you stir, it won't stop), add the sugar.

 • Stir the jam to keep it from burning and sticking to the sides.